zf-fr/zfr-stripe/README.md

 #### Iterators

 You may want to retrieve a list of customers, events or charges.
-Instead of manually doing all the request yourself, you can use iterators.
+Instead of manually doing all the requests yourself, you can use iterators.
 ZfrStripe provides iterators for all iterable resources:

 ```php